baileyng103/CEN3031-Spring24-Group5/README.md

 ### Introduction
 This will be a basic iteration of the game hangman.
 This is a student project made by a group of four students for our software engineering class.
 The game will have more function later.

+To start, simply run Demo.java

-Right now, the game will start by asking for a word.
+Right now, the game will begin by asking for a word.
 This is the secret word that a player will try to guess.
 A second player could enter this word in order to preserve the challenge, but without a second player, this is more of a proof of concept.

 After picking the secret word, the player will be prompted to enter letters they want to find inside the secret word.
 Careful though, if you guess incorrectly six times, you lose the game.